Left orderability and taut foliations with orderable cataclysm: The proof of the main theorems

 \begin{condition}\rm For every pair $(t_{2k-1}, t_{2k})$, there is an embedded path $\gamma_k$ in $L$ from $t_{2k-1}$ to $t_{2k}$ (we allow that $t_{2k-1} = t_{2k}$ and $\gamma_k$ is a trivial path). \end{condition}

 \begin{condition}\rm For every pair $(t_{2k}, t_{2k+1})$, $t_{2k}, t_{2k+1}$ are distinct points contained in the same cataclysm.
 We denote this cataclysm by $\mu_k$. \end{condition}

-\begin{condition}\rm For every $k$, if $\mu_k$ is a positive cataclysm, then $\mu_{k+1}$ is a negative cataclysm, and vice versa.
-Moreover, if $\mu_k$ is a positive cataclysm, then $\gamma_k$ is positively oriented in $L$ and $\gamma_{k+1}$ is negatively oriented in $L$.
-If $\mu_k$ is a negative cataclysm, then $\gamma_k$ is negatively oriented in $L$ and $\gamma_{k+1}$ is positively oriented in $L$.
+\begin{condition}\rm For every $k$, if $\mu_k$ is an upward cataclysm, then $\mu_{k+1}$ is a downward cataclysm, and vice versa.
+Moreover, if $\mu_k$ is an upward cataclysm, then $\gamma_k$ is positively oriented in $L$ and $\gamma_{k+1}$ is negatively oriented in $L$.
+If $\mu_k$ is a downward cataclysm, then $\gamma_k$ is negatively oriented in $L$ and $\gamma_{k+1}$ is positively oriented in $L$.
 Here, a trivial path is both positively oriented and negatively oriented in $L$. \end{condition}

 Let $\alpha(u,v)$ be the broken path that starts at $u = t_1$ and goes along $\gamma_1$ to $t_2$, jumps to $t_3$ at $\mu_1$ and goes along $\gamma_2$ to $t_4$, jumps to $t_5$ at $\mu_2$ and goes along $\gamma_3$ to $t_6$, and so on inductively, until it ends at $t_n = v$.
 See Figure \ref{broken path} for an example of $\alpha(u,v)$.